|3600 Bell Drive Ste A

 |A: Every move is booked with an arrival window and we give every customer a 30 min heads up when the crew is on its way to you.

-So when you book your move and are given a arrival window of 9am-12pm, the movers will be there at 9am right?
+So when you book your move and are given an arrival window of lets say 9am-12pm.
+The movers will be there at 9am right?

 Im not sure how to make this more clear but we get customers that don't seem to grasp this at least 10-15 times

-a week....
-I'm open to advice, got any?
+I'm open to ideas, got any?

 |25) Q: Does the customer need to be there during the move.

 |A: YES, This would seem like a no brainer but this happens a few times a week.
-The customer always needs to be there during the move.

-It never fails, every time we do one of these moves the "real" customer comes home and says "why is this put over there"
+It never fails - every time we do one of these moves the "real" customer comes home and says "why is this put over there"

 and the boyfriend, sister, aunt, uncle or who ever was there, shrugs their shoulders and says I don't know.

 Then the customer is on the phone ranting and raving why something wasn't moved or why something was placed somewhere.

 The customer should have been there during their move.

 This includes having to leave to get keys, pick up your kid from swim practice or climbing a tree to save a monkey.

-Your the customer, i'm just a big dummy spending time typing this up for you to ignore it.
+Your the customer - i'm just a big dummy spending time typing this up for you to ignore it.